Closing the Governance Gap

 Can GovTech Help Promote Democracy?

 Yes.
 The analysis below of the governance gaps (the problems that a government faces) and the required solutions shows exactly how use of the right technology in government can improve government performance.
-Better outcomes lead to more stable and prosperous countries, delivery against the United Nations Sustainable Development Goals, and an environment conducive to a flourishing democracy.
+Better outcomes lead to more stable and prosperous countries, delivery against the United Nations Sustainable Development Goals, and an environment conducive to improved citizen wellbeing and a flourishing democracy.

 |Problem||Solution||GovTech Implication||FreeBalance Accountability Suite™ Functionality|